-Stocking up ahead of the busy season is critical, which is why we recommend doing things like stocking up on shipping supplies ahead of a busy sales season like Black Friday Cyber Monday.
-The importance of preparing for busy times is magnified when the busy season is your only season, so you’ll need to invest in inventory, supplies, and more before you need them.
+Stocking up ahead of the busy season is critical, which is why we recommend doing things like making sure you have enough shipping supplies ahead of a busy sales season, such as Black Friday Cyber Monday.
+The importance of preparing for busy time periods is magnified when the busy season is your only season, so you’ll need to invest in inventory, supplies, and more before you need them.

 The importance of preparing for busy times is magnified when the busy season is your only season.

 Your forecast can help you map out and manage the expenses of stocking up before the sales start rolling in.

 Maybe this is the year you finally decide to spring for seasonal help, or take additional business financing.
 Making those decisions is much easier when you have an idea of what your year looks like, what you’re committed to spending already, and how much you think you’re going to sell.